 There are many types of exercise classes that involve performing a set of movements to music.
-These classes are usually performed in a group setting and are a great way to make exercise enjoyable.
+These choreography and exercise classes are usually performed in a group setting and are a great way to make exercise enjoyable.
 The choreography of these sessions is important to keep clients engaged and having fun.
 Some different types of choreography classes include:

 Body Pump Barbell Workout

 Body pump is a fast-paced workout involving a barbell to get you fitter and stronger, combining music, instructors, and movement to achieve specific exercises in a more time efficient manner.